Tiger Shark (Marvel Comics): Fictional character biography

-In the 2007 limited series Fallen Son: The Death of Captain America, Tiger Shark steals an artifact called the "Horn of Gabriel", and uses it to summon huge sea monsters and direct them against the surface world.
-He is, however, defeated by the Mighty Avengers.
-Tiger Shark also features as part of a supervillain enclave being solicited by new crime boss the Hood, who hopes to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
+In the 2007 limited series Fallen Son: The Death of Captain America, Tiger Shark steals an artifact called the Horn of Gabriel and uses it to summon sea monsters and direct them against the surface world.
+He is defeated by the Mighty Avengers.
+Tiger Shark also features as part of a supervillain enclave solicited by the Hood, who hopes to take advantage of the split in the superhero community caused by the Superhuman Registration Act.

-Al Kraven, the son of long-time Spider-Man foe Kraven the Hunter, briefly captures Tiger Shark when collecting animal-themed superhumans.
-Tiger Shark attempts to extort money from Norman Osborn, the leader of a revamped version of the Thunderbolts, but is beaten into submission by Venom and forced to secretly work for Osborn.

-During the 2008 "Secret Invasion" storyline, Ms. Marvel saves Tiger Shark from being killed by an alien Super-Skrull in Raft.
-Tiger Shark also skirmishes with the mercenary character Deadpool at the direction of Osborn.
-The Elder of the Universe the Grandmaster also recruits the character to be part of a team called the Offenders in a bid to thwart the Hulk.
+During the 2008 "Secret Invasion" storyline, Ms. Marvel saves Tiger Shark from being killed by a Super-Skrull.
+Tiger Shark also skirmishes with Deadpool at the direction of Norman Osborn.
+The Grandmaster recruits Tiger Shark into the Offenders in a bid to thwart the Hulk.

-Tiger Shark joins a new version of the Lethal Legion, led by the Grim Reaper, in a three issue limited series which ties into the 2008-09 "Dark Reign" storyline.
+Tiger Shark joins a new version of the Lethal Legion, led by the Grim Reaper, during the 2008-09 "Dark Reign" storyline.
+Quasimodo researches Tiger Shark for Norman Osborn, stating that he has the potential to be a valuable ally with only a few compensations in line like food, frequent combat, and women.

-During the 2011 "Fear Itself" storyline, Liz Allan and Normie encounter two men, one of whom was wounded by Tiger Shark during his bank robbery.
+During the 2011 "Fear Itself" storyline, Liz Allan and Normie Osborn encounter two men, one of whom was wounded by Tiger Shark during his bank robbery.
 Tiger Shark later joins Attuma (in the form of Nerkodd: Breaker of Oceans), Tyrak, and Attuma's sister Aradnea in taking over New Atlantis.
 As Namor and his allies fight off Nerkodd's forces and the Undying Ones, Loa is attacked by what appears to be a two-headed Tiger Shark.

-During the 2016 "Avengers: Standoff!" storyline, Tiger Shark was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

-Tiger Shark attacked a cruise ship which Stingray and Diane Newell were on.
-Stingray fights Tiger Shark which continues underwater.
+Tiger Shark attacks a cruise ship which Stingray and Diane Newell are on.
 Namor breaks up the fight and demands their allegiance.
-After Stingray is attacked by War Sharks summoned by Namor when he tried to reason with him, Tiger Shark reluctantly took up Namor's offer and became a member of his Defenders of the Deep.
+After Namor attacks Stingray, Tiger Shark reluctantly takes up Namor's offer and joins his Defenders of the Deep.
+Tiger Shark later returns to crime and is enlisted by Justine Hammer to distract Iron Man from her plans to take over Stark Unlimited.